-If you are purchasing new items, we suggest that you begin by consulting staff and looking through some of the outdoor equipment websites (rei.com, campmor.com, backcountry.com, etc.) for an approximate price range and an idea of the varieties of equipment available.
-You can find used gear from rei.com/used, Poshmark, Worn Wear, etc. Locally you can go to Gene Lockwoods in Hot Springs or Ozark Outdoor Supply or Gene Lockwoods in Little Rock.
+If you are purchasing new items, we suggest that you begin by consulting staff and looking through some of the outdoor equipment websites (rei.com, campmor.com, backcountry.com, Moosejaw.com, etc.) for an approximate price range and an idea of the varieties of equipment available.
+Locally you can go to Ouachita Outdoor Outfitters and Gene Lockwoods in Hot Springs or Ozark Outdoor Supply or Gene Lockwoods in Little Rock.
 You might also check your local thrift store and your good friend's closet - BORROW WHEN POSSIBLE!
 Ask around at your church to see if someone has something you can borrow.
 Buy as inexpensively as possible.
 However, this does not mean cheap, try to buy decent quality.
 Snow gear is important to have quality equipment.
 Again, ask us if you have any questions.